 Over the last ten years, I’ve built projects of different complexity – mobile banking apps, finance tools, ordering apps, running apps, you name it.
 But even with such experience, some projects still fail.
 I would never agree to handle a big project alone.
 It’s always the effort of many people that keep the project from falling apart – it’s not a one-person show.

-We know why projects fail, we know how to prevent their failure – so why do they still fail?
+We know why projects fail – there are multitudes of books/articles/studies on why software projects fail.
+We know how to prevent their failure – so why do they still fail?

 The easiest way to build a complex project is to reduce complexity.
 That’s even more true if the timeline is tight.